HifiMule/HifiMule/docs/project-overview.md

 - Each device has its own `DeviceManifest` (`.hifimule.json` at device root), basket, and sync settings

 ### Auto-fill
-- Fills remaining device capacity with highest-priority tracks: favorites → most-played → newest
+- Jellyfin-backed auto-fill fills remaining device capacity with highest-priority tracks: favorites → most-played → newest
 - Server-side sort and pagination stops as soon as capacity budget is exhausted
 - Exclude list prevents manually-selected items from being double-counted
+- Subsonic/OpenSubsonic auto-fill is explicitly rejected until a provider-neutral ranking path exists

+### Provider-Neutral Browse
+- Server probing detects Jellyfin, Subsonic, and OpenSubsonic-compatible servers before login
+- Browse modes are capability-driven: artists, albums, playlists, genres, recently added, frequently played, recently played, and favorites are shown only when the active provider supports them
+- Navidrome/OpenSubsonic history modes use server-provided newest/frequent/recent ordering; classic Subsonic hides unsupported history modes instead of synthesizing misleading data
+- Favorites are browsed hierarchically as favorite artists, albums, and tracks while preserving basket semantics for direct favorites and scoped favorite groups

 ### Auto-sync on connect
 - If enabled per device, the daemon triggers a full sync automatically when the device is plugged in (no UI required)

 ### Scrobbling
 - Parses Rockbox `.scrobbler.log` (AudioScrobbler 1.1, tab-separated)
-- Matches tracks to Jellyfin items by artist+title+duration
+- Matches tracks to provider items by artist+title+duration where possible
-- Submits plays via `POST /Users/{userId}/PlayedItems/{itemId}`
+- Submits plays through the active provider (`PlayedItems` for Jellyfin, `scrobble` for Subsonic/OpenSubsonic)
 - Deduplicates against `scrobble_history` SQLite table

 ### Transcoding
 - Optional per-device transcoding profiles stored in `device-profiles.json`
-- Uses Jellyfin `PlaybackInfo` API to negotiate the best stream URL with the server's transcoder
+- Uses the active provider to negotiate the best stream URL (`PlaybackInfo` for Jellyfin, Subsonic stream/download URLs for Subsonic-compatible servers)
 - Passthrough (no transcoding) is the default

 ---